Binging Bubbly in France: Champagne Day Trip From Paris

 • 7:03 - 8:23 PM: 🚆 Track back to Gare de l'Est in Paris via the TER train departing from Épernay (1 hr 20 min)

-In one of my poorest travel showings to date, I did not get to a single other item beyond the Veuve Clicquot tour on our planned itinerary.
-We traveled to the Champagne region on a blustering, raining April day and were quite ill-dressed for the inclement conditions, so my disgruntled travel companion made us return to Paris significantly earlier than I had originally planned.
+In one of my poorest travel showings to date, I didn’t get to a single other item beyond the Veuve Clicquot tour on our planned Champagne day tour from Paris.
+We traveled to the Champagne region on a blustering, raining April day and were quite ill-dressed for the inclement conditions, so my disgruntled companion made us return to Paris significantly earlier than I had originally planned.
 I deeply regret not being able to make it to Épernay, but alas not everything can always go according to plan—and I aim to convey all my travel experiences as honestly as possible!

-That being said, my disappointing retreat from Reims doesn’t mean your experience has to stop there, and I firmly believe this proposed itinerary would’ve made a delightful day had we visited during sunny, warm weather!
+That being said, my disappointing retreat from Reims doesn’t mean your experience has to stop there, and I firmly believe these proposed tours from Paris to Champagne would’ve made a delightful day had we visited during sunny, warm weather!
+If you have less time to spare, traveling to the Veuve Clicquot maison and back makes for a lovely half day Champagne tour from Paris as well, which is essentially what we ended up doing.

 How to Get From Paris to Reims?